 Frequently Asked Questions How does Aikido differ from other martial arts?

 Fumio Toyoda Shihan was uchideshi under the late Doshu Kisshomaru Ueshiba, and trained also under Koichi Tohei Sensei, the former Chief Instructor at Hombu Dojo.
 As a professional instructor at Aikido World Headquarters, Toyoda Shihan had the opportunity to train and travel across Japan, eventually establishing himself in the United States.
 Committed to spreading the direct lineage of Ueshiba Aikido, Toyoda Shihan is actively engaged in developing the next generation of shihan-level instructors through his uchideshi training program, national instructor seminars, and other events.
-Quality, professional Aikido?instruction is the key to the future survival and growth of Aikido; this effort has become the hallmark of Toyoda Shihan's organizational activities.
-Stephen Toyoda continues his father's tradition of excellence in the art of?Aikido?at the Japanese Culture Center.
+Quality, professional Aikido instruction is the key to the future survival and growth of Aikido; this effort has become the hallmark of Toyoda Shihan's organizational activities.
+Tatsuo Toyoda continues his father's tradition of excellence in the art of Aikido at the Japanese Culture Center.
 6-Week Introductory Course

 The 6-Week Introductory Course is designed to give new students an solid foundation for Ongoing Training.
 Defensive movement, falling skills, and strikes will be taught, and students will learn basic throws and pins in actual practice against attacks.
 No experience is required, and all are welcome.
 Aikido for children & teens

-Aikido?provides unique benefits for children.
+Aikido provides unique benefits for children.
 In addition to self-defense skills and increased awareness, children gain a sense of discipline, cooperation and self respect.
 With an emphasis on constructive, engaging instruction, children will learn the techniques at a pace they will appreciate and enjoy.
-Both Ongoing and Six-week Introductory courses are offered.
 Ongoing Training - Classes Offered Seven Days a Week